$s$-Elusive Codes in Hamming Graphs: Introduction

-This family of examples also allows us to answer some of the questions asked in \cite{elusive}.
-In that paper there are only two images of each example code $C$ under $X_1$; \cite[Question 1.4]{elusive} asks if this is always the case.
-A $G$-\emph{neighbour transitive} code is a code $C$, such that $C$ and $C_1$ are both $G$-orbits for some group $G$.
-In \cite[Question 1.4]{elusive} it is asked whether the images of an elusive code $C$ which is $X$-neighbour transitive must always be disjoint.
-In Remark~\ref{questions} we demonstrate that the elusive codes in Section~\ref{reedmuller} provide examples of $X$-neighbour transitive elusive codes which have more than two images under $X_1$, and show that these images are not always disjoint.
+The family $\RM_q(k,d)$ of $1$-elusive codes, as in Part 1 of Theorem~\ref{maintheorem}, provides answers to further questions raised in \cite{elusive}. \begin{enumerate} \item In that paper there are only two images of each example code $C$ under $\Aut(C_1)$; \cite[Question 1.4]{elusive} asks if this is always the case. \item A code $C$ is $G$-\emph{neighbour-transitive} if each of the sets $C$ and $C_1$ are $G$-orbits for some group $G$.
+In \cite[Question 1.5]{elusive} it is asked whether the images under $\Aut(C_1)$ of a $1$-elusive code $C$ which is $\Aut(C)$-neighbour-transitive must be pairwise disjoint. \end{enumerate}